-The RDF(refuse-derived fuel) mainly consists of combustible components, with the non-combustible components removed during processing, and this fuel can then be incinerated in kiln, boiler and furnace to produce heat energy.
+The RDF(refuse-derived fuel) mainly consists of combustible components, with the non-combustible components removed during the processing, and this fuel can then be incinerated in kiln, boiler and furnace to produce heat energy.
 Diverting waste from landfill and creating an alternative energy for fossil fuels.

 RDF is an excellent subsition to charcoal fuel for cement plants and power generation industry.
 Here is a table of RDF classification based on output size and composition.